 A: To request this service, contact the customer service department of your service provider.
 To avoid confusion, request to have their facilities moved, rather than relocated.

 Q: How much will it cost to have underground utilities located on my property?

 A: Not a thing!
 This free service is provided by your local utilities to promote safety and prevent service disruption.

 Q: What color does each utility use to mark their individual lines?

 Q: I called, and Utility Locators came out and only marked some of the lines.
 Others they did not mark at all!
 Why?

 A: Utility locators only mark lines to the meter or connection to the house.
 Any utility lines that go into the property from the meter are called private lines.
 Private lines include power lines to outbuildings, gas lines to barbecues, and water and sewer on private property.
 Utility locators will not mark these lines, as the utility companies are not responsible for their location or maintenance.
 Private locating companies will locate these lines for you for a fee.
 Follow this link and scroll to the bottom of the page for a list of private locators.

 Q: Why aren’t my water and sewer lines located?

 Q: I am hiring a contractor to do the digging.
 Do I still have to call?

 A: According to Idaho Law, the excavator is responsible to make sure that the call to 811 is made before digging begins.
 Some excavators will request you make the call; others prefer doing so themselves.
 We recommend the excavator be the one to call.
 But either way, both names should be indicated on the Locate Request, the Owner and the Excavator.
 If you call in to make the request, make sure the excavator knows you called in.
 Provide the excavator with the ticket number and locate marking instructions.
-You can also request a copy of the ticket from the Customer Service Agent to provide your excavator.
+You can also request a copy of the ticket from the Customer Service Agent to provide to your excavator.
 Never let digging begin without the call to 811.
 It is not worth the risk.